 Publicly, Mercer immediately distanced himself from taking the job on a full-time basis, passing off the concept almost as if a ludicrous idea.
 Yet, whether or not he felt the same privately was another matter altogether.
 Mercer was blessed with the kind of gregarious spirit of personality that the stiff-upper-lip and upwardly mobile Ramsey was incapable of.
 He had the press pack that had tormented Ramsey for so long, eating out of his hand.

 Mercer revelled in a return to the spotlight.
-He was still brooding over the way he’d been sidelined at Manchester City – from league title, FA Cup, League Cup and European Cup Winners’ Cup successes to an administrator’s role – enabling his assistant Malcolm Allison to assume complete control of team affairs as part of a boardroom power struggle.
+He was still brooding over the way he’d been sidelined at Manchester City – from league title, FA Cup, League Cup and Cup Winners’ Cup successes to an administrator’s role – enabling his assistant Malcolm Allison to assume complete control of team affairs as part of a boardroom power struggle.
 Mercer had eventually left Maine Road for a return to the dugout at Coventry City.
 When the FA came calling he jumped at the opportunity.

 Despite the projected short nature of his tenure in charge, Mercer was still thrown a succession of stereotypical problems all England managers encounter.
 Before a ball was kicked in anger he had already been dispossessed of the services of a senior member of his squad.
 Alan Ball would be unavailable due to a broken leg sustained playing for Arsenal.
 He also had to confront issues surrounding another of the ‘Boys of 66’.
 Martin Peters had worn the captain’s armband in Lisbon, as he had back in October at Wembley against Poland.
 Working under a remit of looking to the future, Mercer would initially omit Peters from his starting line-up.